libigl/libigl/tutorial/tutorial.md

 to the original mesh discretization.
 However, if the skinning is well behaved, we can make the assumption that places on the shape with similar skinning weights will deform similarly and thus imply similar best-fit rotations.
-Therefor, we cluster edge-sets according to their representation in
+Therefore, we cluster edge-sets according to their representation in
 _weight-space_: where a vertex $\mathbf{x}$ takes the coordinates
 $[w_1(\mathbf{x}),w_2(\mathbf{x}),\dots,w_m(\mathbf{x})]$.
 The number of clustered edge-sets show diminishing returns on the deformation quality so we